-- 1. the filing fee - 2. the cost of preparing the transcripts or electronic recordings and paying the transcriber - 3. the cost of copying and mailing briefs and excerpts of record - 4. extra costs related to bonds, such as surety fees or bank fees - 5. the fee charged by the agency for preparing the agency file for the court
+- 1. the filing fee to open the case - 2. the fee DMV charged you for preparing the agency file and copying the electronic recording of the hearing for the court - 3. the cost of copying and mailing briefs and excerpts of record - 4. extra costs related to bonds, such as surety fees or bank fees

-You must serve a copy of your bill of costs on the appellee, who has seven days to file objections.
+You must serve a copy of your bill of costs on DMV's attorney, who has seven days to file objections.
 The clerk will then decide what costs to award and send both parties a copy of the decision.

 Attorney Fees.
 File a request for attorney fees within 10 days after the date shown in the clerk's certificate of distribution on the appeal decision.
 You may use Request and Order (form AP-135) to do this.
 Be sure to attach a detailed invoice showing your actual attorney fees.
 Non-attorneys cannot request attorney fees for representing themselves.
 Include an explanation of why you are allowed to recover attorney fees under Appellate Rule 508(e).
-You must send a copy of the request to the appellee, who has seven days to file objections.
+You must send a copy of the request to DMV's attorney, who has seven days to file objections.
 The court will send you a copy of the judge's decision on the request.

-17 If the decision is affirmed or if the appeal is dismissed, then the appellee may ask the court to award costs and attorney fees against you.
-If the decision is remanded, or if only some parts were reversed or affirmed, then the superior court will have to decide which side, if any, is awarded costs and fees.
+16 If the decision is affirmed or if the appeal is dismissed, then the DMV may ask the court to award costs and attorney fees against you.

-18 "Verified" means your cost bill must include a statement signed by a court clerk or notary public that you have sworn or affirmed that the information in the cost bill is true.
+[&]quot;Verified" means your cost bill must include a statement signed by a court clerk or notary public that you have sworn or affirmed that the information in the cost bill is true.
 See Alaska Statute 09.63.030 for the wording of a verification.

+IN THE SUPERIOR COURT FOR THE STATE OF ALASKA AT Appellant, vs. STATE OF ALASKA DEPARTMENT OF ADMINISTRATION DIVISION OF MOTOR VEHICLES, Appellee. ) CASE NO nent of Administration, Division of Motor Vehicles.
+Party or Attorney Filing Brief: Name: Mailing Address: Phone Number: Attorney's Bar Number: I certify that on [date/time], a copy of this brief was personally delivered emailed faxed to: Attorney for DMV By:

+^{}Email and fax may only be used if DMV consented to this method of service.

 IN THE SUPERIOR COURT FOR THE STATE OF ALASKA AT

-Appellant, ' vs. Appellee. ') CASE NO

-BRIEF OF APPELLANT

-Appeal from the

-Party or Attorney Filing Brief: Name: Mailing Address:

-Phone Number: Attorney's Bar Number:

-I certify that on at [date/time] , a copy of this brief was mailed personally delivered emailed faxed to [list names] :

-^{}Email and fax may only be used if the other party consented to this method of service.
+, Appellant,))))

+VS.

-IN THE SUPERIOR COURT FOR THE STATE OF ALASKA AT
+STATE OF ALASKA DEPARTMENT OF ADMINISTRATION DIVISION OF MOTOR VEHICLES,))))

-Appellant, , vs.

-Appellee.
-CASE NO
+Appellee.)))
+CASE NO.

-APPELLANT'S EXCERPT OF RECORD

-Appeal from the ne of Agency
+Appeal from the decision of the Departn nent of Administration, Division of Motor Vehicles.
 Party or Attorney Filing Excerpt:

-Name:
+Appeal from the decision of the Departh

 Mailing Address:

 Phone Number:

 Attorney's Bar Number:

-I certify that on at [date/time] , a copy of this excerpt was mailed personally delivered emailed faxed to [list names] :
+I certify that on [date/time], a copy of this excerpt was mailed personally delivered emailed faxed

-Ву:
+to: Attorney for DMV

+By:

-^{}Email and fax may only be used if the other party consented to this method of service.
+^{}Email and fax may only be used if DMV consented to this method of service.